What is Blueproof?

 Water expands to approximately 1760 times the water volume when it converts to steam and requires 2250 kJ-kg oC of energy and a constant input of energy to maintain its state as steam.
 As a consequence it absorbs the heat from the fire.
 It obeys the laws of physics.

 This is where Blueproof is really clever.
 One fifth of a teaspoon of water swells to the size of a small plastic drinks bottle when it is heated and becomes steam, so the radiator in your room has more than enough water to douse a fire.

 Radiators work on an open system so the water from the surrounding radiators will flow into the one that is releasing the water.

 A fire suppressant device?

-It has been shown to fight fires and suppresses them proving a level of protection.
-It will give people time to escape.
-Plus it will suppress the smoke and fumes which, of course, kill more people than the actual fire.
-Literally allowing you more breathing room to escape.
+It has been shown to fight fires and suppresses them, proving a high level of protection.
+It may give people time to escape.
+Plus, it may suppress the smoke and fumes which, of course, kill more people than the actual fire.
+Literally allowing you more breathing room and visibility to escape.

 What if I don’t have central heating?

 You can fit Blueproof to ordinary water pipes too.